sentient88/GetdataProject/README.md

 - Note: It is generally not recommended to have symbols in the variable names

-- Note: Reference is taken from the lecture material "04_01_editingTextVariables" which recommends that the names of variables should be (i) all lower case, (ii) descriptive, and (iii) not have underscores or dots or white spaces
+- Note: Reference is taken from the Coursera lecture material "04_01_editingTextVariables" which recommends that the names of variables should be (i) all lower case, (ii) descriptive, and (iii) not have underscores or dots or white spaces

 - Note: Please refer to CodeBook.md for a full description of each variable name

-##### To complete Step 5:
+##### For Step 5:

 Note: It is required to install the 'dplyr' package  in order to run this script